morays-community/.github/profile/README.md

 _**M**imicking **O**cean **R**elevance with **A**rtificiall**Y** **I**ntelligent **S**nakes_

-[Morays](https://morays-doc.readthedocs.io/en/latest/index.html) is an effort for sharing Machine Learning-based closures for hybrid physics / AI ocean modeling.
+- [Morays](https://morays-doc.readthedocs.io/en/latest/index.html) is an effort for sharing Machine Learning-based closures for hybrid physics / AI ocean modeling.
 The project is intended to be ocean model agnostic with commonly agreed templates.

-It also serves as a platform for collaborative collections of examples and use cases for reproducible hybrid ocean modeling experiments.
+- It also serves as a platform for collaborative collections of examples and use cases for reproducible hybrid ocean modeling experiments.

-## Overview

-[Eophis](https://github.com/meom-group/eophis/) is a library that facilitates the deployment of Python scripts through [OASIS](https://oasis.cerfacs.fr/en/) for coupled runs with Fortran/C geoscientific codes.
-This tool is particularly suitable for our purposes since an OASIS interface already exists in several ocean models.

 - Ocean models taken into consideration in the Morays project are:
     - [NEMO](https://www.nemo-ocean.eu/)
     - [CROCO](https://www.croco-ocean.org/) (not started yet)

+## Strategy

+[Eophis](https://github.com/meom-group/eophis/) is a library that facilitates the deployment of Python scripts through [OASIS](https://oasis.cerfacs.fr/en/) for coupled runs with Fortran/C geoscientific codes.
+This tool is particularly suitable for our purposes since an OASIS interface already exists in several ocean models.

+In this context, a Morays experiment is an ocean simulation in which the physical model sends fields towards an external Python script that contains ML components.
+The results infered by the ML model are sent back to the ocean and retroactively used for the solution.

+Newcomers are welcomed to start with this [tutorial](https://morays-doc.readthedocs.io/en/latest/getting_started.html).

 ## Contribute